-Your bicycling season doesn’t have to end with the arrival of winter weather.
-Be fully prepared with these winter riding tips:
+Your bicycling season doesn’t have to end when temperatures drop.
+Be fully prepared with these cold weather riding tips:

 The right kind of clothing is important